Community Engagement Partnerships Inventory

 Comprehensive Community Clinic

-UWG Sponsor: Communication Sciences and Disorders, Counselor Education, Early Childhood Education, Special Education
+UWG Sponsor: Communication Sciences and Disorders, Counselor Education, Elementary Education, Special Education

-Other Partners: UTeach, College of Education, UWG Pre-K Center, Sertoma Civic Club, Circles of West Georgia, and Carroll County Schools
+Other Partners: College of Education, UWG Early Learning Center, Sertoma Civic Club, and Carrollton City Schools and Carroll County School District

 The UWG Comprehensive Community Clinic was established to connect the University with the West Georgia community and form partnerships for identifying and serving community needs.
 Specifically, the mission of the Comprehensive Community Clinic at the University of West Georgia is to 1) provide opportunities for practitioners in training to practice their skills under the supervision of faculty using multiple delivery models in a state of the art facility (Strategic Imperative 1: Student Success).
 The CCC serves as an educational training facility for undergraduate and graduate students of Communication Sciences and Disorders, Counselor Education, Early Childhood Education and Special Education programs.
 Currently, the UWG students provide clinical services in speech-language and counseling along with individual diagnostic and instructional services in reading and mathematics to the West Georgia community.
 The CCC is also committed to serving the community through outreach activities.
 Graduate students in Speech and Counseling programs gain hands on experience under the supervision of their professors.
 Early Childhood and Special Education undergraduate students have the opportunity to use information from classes while tutoring a community child in math and literacy under the supervision of their professor.
 The fees paid by clients in speech therapy and academic tutoring help offset the operating costs of the clinic..